 Gathering up some of the good chunks of wood (of course…) was a great starting point!

-2. Predrill holes into the four corners of the short boards, then attach with screws.
+2. Predrill holes into the four corners of the end boards, then attach with screws.

-3. Cut scrap wood pieces with staggering heights, attempting to leave the tops ‘live’ if possible.
+3. Cut scrap wood pieces that fit vertically onto the box sides, using staggering heights, attempting to leave the tops ‘live’ if possible.

 Isn’t rustic decorating grand?
 You can DO NO WRONG.

-Oh goodness… could this be any more me?
+Oh goodness… could this be any more rustically me?

 And because this one was about bringing a little spring indoors, I sized the box to work perfectly on the fireplace mantel.

 Nothing is really growing yet.
 So a big willow tree out back saved the day for something to trail, and the honeysuckle bush got raided for a little branchy green-ness.

 A few really old branches from my moody winter mantel finished it off.

 Pretty cool, right?
 Think you’ll make one?